WE ARE NOT ACCEPTING APPLICATIONS TO THE AWARDS SCHEME AGAIN UNTIL AT LEAST JUNE 2021. PLEASE CHECK BACK HERE THEN!

 We offer the Award Winners, selected at our annual London auditions, a series of remunerated engagements in Scottish Music Clubs.

-If you are passed to audition, our day of auditions will take place at the Warehouse (near Waterloo Station in London) in September 2019.
+If you are passed to audition, our day of auditions will take place at the Warehouse (near Waterloo Station in London) – details will appear here when the date is known.

 Your audition programme should last no longer than 15 minutes and include at least 2 contrasting works, 1 of which should be of ‘standard’ or ‘classical’ repertoire for your group.
 This means we would hope to hear a string quartet or a piano trio play Haydn, Mozart or Beethoven but a wind quintet may choose Nielsen as it’s ‘standard’ or indeed play some Mozart!